-Using the chosen brand board as a roadmap, we refreshed the existing logo to align with the new look.
-The logo refresh focused on bringing balance and legibility to the logo and the icon.
-We understood that the exterior signage would be a main application for the logo, and in the existing brand, the word handles appeared within the icon, along with the number 16.
-Our goal was to allow the 16 to stand alone in our quest for customers to begin to associate the number with the fro yo itself.
-Just as someone would say, “let’s get a Starbucks,” we wanted people to begin to say, “let’s get 16”.
+Using the winning brand board as a guide, we refreshed the logo to align with the new look.
+We focused on bringing balance and legibility to the logo and the icon.
+The exterior signage would be a main application for the logo.
+In the pre-established brand, the word “handles” and the number 16 appeared within the icon.
+We wanted 16 to stand alone in order for customers to begin to associate the number with their frozen yogurt.
+We imagined the target customer saying, “let’s get 16.”

-Additionally, we created an icon system to communicate all of the product offerings to customers at a glance.
-The icons were used to better familiarize the customer with the various product offerings.
-This was intended to address the fact that prior to the rebrand, customers only identified 16 Handles with fro yo, when in fact, the restaurant had way more to offer.
-The icons were distributed throughout the space through interior graphics to bring all offerings to the forefront of the customer journey in a way that was visually appealing and on-brand.
-We also used the icons in custom patterns and intended that they be utilized on social media, in restaurant materials, and through promotional attire and merchandise.
+We also developed an icon system to communicate the product offerings to customers at a glance.
+Prior to our successful restaurant rebranding, customers only identified 16 Handles with frozen yogurt, when in fact, the restaurant had numerous offerings.
+The icons were featured on visually appealing interior graphics to aid in the customer journey.
+We also used the icons for custom patterns for use on social media, restaurant materials, attire and merchandise.

-Another large facet of this project was addressing the customer experience and ensuring that the brand was woven throughout the interior in a manner that was cohesive.
-Our team tackled this element by creating an interior design plan for one new store.
-The work included creating an ideal store layout, developing an interior branding plan, creating all environmental graphic design necessary to implement the plan, selecting all fixture, furniture, colors, textures, window graphics, customer directives, custom installations, and more.
+A different element of this successful restaurant rebranding project was addressing the customer experience and ensuring that the brand was woven throughout the store interior.
+We created an interior design plan for a new location, including an ideal store layout, an interior branding plan, environmental graphic design, and the selection of fixtures, furniture, colors, customer directives, custom installations, and more.

-We started with the customer journey and focused our efforts on ensuring that the layout would allow the product offerings and the brand’s pillars to shine, while encouraging the customer to connect with the brand through verbiage, color, texture and materials used.
+To enhance the customer journey, we focused on ensuring that the layout would bring the product offerings and brand pillars front and center, while also inviting the customer to connect with the brand through verbiage, color, materials.

-First, we created mockups of the space, so that the client could visualize the changes within the space.
-This floorplan and accompanying mockup included details regarding everything from a redesigned facade to a complete redesign of all interior elements including wayfinding signage, colors, wall graphics, furniture, product display, lighting, and interior finishes.
+We created mockups of the space first, so that the 16 Handles team could visualize the changes.
+They included everything from a redesigned facade to a total redesign of the interior with new wayfinding signage, colors, graphics, furniture, product display, and lighting.

-In order to ensure that the products were showcased professionally, we developed the design for a custom merchandise unit at the request of our client.
-The merch wall consisted of dry shelving and freezer storage, and was created to modular and adjustable.
-This modular design would serve the needs and space restrictions of the brand’s 42 stores and would also accommodate the addition of new products as they’re developed.
+To ensure the products were showcased professionally, we designed a custom merchandise unit at the client’s request.
+The merch wall consisted of dry shelving and freezer storage, and was created to be modular and adjustable.
+This design would accommodate the needs and space restrictions of the brand’s 42 stores, as well as the addition of new products.

-Creating a system for the environmental branding of the various franchise locations was another aspect of this project that was important to our client.
-We devised a system that would allow franchisees to update their locations in stages, by communicating non-negotiable, priority, and lower level changes and by including interior options at various price points.
+We devised a system that would allow franchisees to update their stores with the new environmental branding in stages, by communicating non-negotiable, priority, and lower level changes and including interior options at various price points.

-The restaurant materials for the store provided a major opportunity to connect customers with the brand, and to encourage social sharing.
-We redesigned the food packaging, including fro yo cups, cone wraps, and to-go cups .
-We also aligned the design of the flavor screens on each of the fro yo machines with the new brand.
-Witty phrases were utilized that were in line with the brand voice, and the custom pattern was incorporated to elevate the look and feel of the packaging.
-The fro yo cups are regularly pictured on social media through user-generated content which extends the reach of the brand tremendously.
+Restaurant materials represented a big opportunity to connect customers with the brand and to encourage sharing on social media.
+We redesigned the food packaging, including frozen yogurt cups, cone wraps, and to-go cups.
+We also incorporated the new brand into the design of the flavor screens on each frozen yogurt machine.
+We wrote witty phrases in the brand voice and utilized the custom pattern to improve the look of the packaging.
+Since the frozen yogurt cups are often pictured on social media through user-generated content, the brand reach grows daily.

 DIGITAL DESIGN + CONSULTING

-From a digital perspective, we took on a consulting role that allowed us to provide the client with ways to align on-going social media, and directives to improve the user experience and design of the current website.
+We took on a digital consulting role that allowed us to provide the client with ways to align ongoing social media management and content creation.
+We also provided ways to improve the user experience and design of the current website.

-All of the elements that we designed, as well as all of the strategies that we developed were handed off to the client to implement themselves within their existing stores and during new store builds.
+All of the design elements and strategies that we created were handed off to the client to implement within their existing stores and during new store builds.

 NOTE: Pictured portfolio items do not necessarily represent final client selections and images are intended solely to showcase the work of Nice Branding Agency.